Contracting a TSCM Service Provider

 There are a variety of opinions with regards to equipment resources and many TSCM service providers have certain types and brands of equipment they prefer.
 Some providers will emphasize the overall dollar value of their equipment resources, while

 others will focus on specific equipment capabilities.
-Although it is good to know the equipment resource capability for a provider, what is more important here is not what a provider claims or lists but what they actually utilize during the survey / inspection.
+Although it is good to know the equipment resource capability for a provider, what is more important here is not what a provider claims or lists but what they actually utilize during the survey/inspection.
 The major equipment resources that will be utilized, their particular capabilities and how they are utilized will be of greater interest to potential clients with a solid understanding of TSCM services.
-While circumstances may change during TSCM services depending on various results and possible findings, clients should always know the minimum scope of work that will be performed in
+While circumstances may change during TSCM services depending on various results and possible findings, clients should always know the minimum scope of work that will be performed in advance.

 The electronic equipment utilized by legitimate TSCM operators has become more sophisticated and expensive but is also